Instructor: Bo Waggoner

 Variations and refinements of Nash equilibrium.
 There are many types of games, and often the "right" notion of equilibrium is not clear, especially in extensive-form settings.
 Describe the motivation behind concepts like perfect Bayesian equilibrium, trembling hand, sequential, and other notions of equilibrium in games.

-Some relevant references: Osborne and Rubinstein text; other textbooks on game theory.
+Some resources: Osborne and Rubinstein text; other textbooks on game theory.

 This component consists of one or two paragraphs describing the topic chosen for the project and listing at least two next steps that will be taken for the project.